 In communication, it is important is to establish effective typographic hierarchy.
-According to educational website lynda.com, “typographic hierarchy is the way type is organized in order to indicate levels of importance to the view.”
+According to the educational website lynda.com, “typographic hierarchy is the way type is organized in order to indicate levels of importance to the view.”

 Through this particular organizational system, one is able to combine both typographic and spatial elements to create the desired effect.
 In mixing different sizes, weights, and fonts in typeface or incorporating drastic colors or white space, one can impact a copy’s readability and usefulness.